 If you head upriver from Lower Falls, you’ll reach Upper Falls just past the highway.
 Want to add 2.4 miles to your hike?
 Keep going on the Fifth Falls Loop.
 The trail will bring you back to connect with the Visitor Center again.

 Summer is SO busy here—Gooseberry is Minnesota’s 2nd most popular state park.
 But 80% of the people stick near the Upper and Lower Falls.
 Start hitting the trails further out and you’ll feel much less crowded.
+Even cross the river below Lower Falls and there will be far fewer people.

 Here’s a map of the trail system at Gooseberry.
 This will be available at the Visitor Center, too.
 (State park pass not needed if you park by the Visitor Center.)